Types of Companies: 3 Essential Classifications in India

 1. Improve the income and livelihoods of its members

 For instance, a group of farmers in a village can form a producer company to cultivate and sell crops collectively.
 The company can provide them with access to better seeds, fertilizers, and pesticides.
-It can also help them raise funds through equity or debt and give its members a share in the profits.
+It can also help them raise funds through equity or debt and give their members a share of the profits.

 Stepwise Guide: Learn how to register a company